Colin Blunstone: The Zombies

 Rod Argent, Paul Atkinson, and Hugh Grundy first played together at a jam on Easter 1961 in St Albans, Hertfordshire.
 Rod Argent wanted to form a band and initially asked his cousin Jim Rodford to join as a bass guitarist.
 Rodford was playing in local band called the Bluetones at the time, so declined.
-Blunstone and Paul Arnold joined in early 1961, while all five members were still at school.
+Paul Arnold, Blunstone's classmate and a friend of Argent, personally invited him to join what would later become the Zombies.
+Blunstone and Arnold (who would take up bass but leave shortly thereafter) joined in early 1961, while all five members were still at school.
+Blunstone was originally recruited as a rhythm guitarist and showed up to his first rehearsal with two black eyes from playing rugby.
+Eventually, Argent opted to relinquish his lead vocal duties in favor of Blunstone.

 After they won a local contest, they recorded a demo as their prize.
 Rod Argent's song "She's Not There" got them a recording contract with Decca.

-Music career
+"She's Not There" would go on to be a worldwide hit, with the band appearing on shows such as Top of the Pops and Hullabaloo, among many others.
+Another hit by the group was "Tell Her No".

+Blunstone's voice was considered one of the main factors in making the Zombies' single, "She's Not There".
+In 1968, the band broke up over management issues, shortly after completing the baroque pop classic album Odessey and Oracle.
+One of the songs from Odessey and Oracle, "Time of the Season", would become one of the band's most acclaimed hits.